tsackton/taelgarverse/docs/groups/deno-qai-tribes/northern-tribes/northern-tribes.md

 The northern Deno'qai suffered greatly during the [Great War](<../../../events/1500s/great-war.md>) and have only [recently begun](<../../../history/history-of-the-northern-deno-qai.md>) to emerge from their mountain redoubts.
 ### Customs

-The northern Deno'qai, while worshipping tanshi like their southern brethren, and descended from the same original settlers, are culturally distinct to a certain extent.
+The northern Deno'qai, while practicing [Tanshi Worship](<../../../cosmology/religions/northern-folk-religions/tanshi-worship.md>) like their southern brethren, and descended from the same original settlers, are culturally distinct to a certain extent.

 They wear heavy furs, and lamellar armor (scale mail), and fight with axes.
 Little farming would normally be possible in the high mountains, but the Ko'zula have learned some of the terraced farming tricks of the stoneborn, and grow hearty crops in the long days of the short summers.